The Halo Bispectrum Multipoles in Redshift Space: Introduction

 A first theoretical modelling of the redshift-space bispectrum at tree-level in Perturbation Theory can be found in \cite{HivonEtal1995} (see \cite{BernardeauEtal2002} and references therein for earlier work on the matter and galaxy bispectrum in real space).
 Early comparisons against measurements of the bispectrum monopole in numerical simulations are presented in \cite{VerdeEtal1998, ScoccimarroCouchmanFrieman1999, Scoccimarro2000B} with \cite{ScoccimarroCouchmanFrieman1999} including as well a first test of the quadrupole.
 The analysis of the BOSS data-set of \cite{GilMarinEtal2015, GilMarinEtal2015B, GilMarinEtal2017} includes the bispectrum monopole and takes advantage of a phenomenological model \cite{GilMarinEtal2014}, based on fits to simulations, to extend the validity of the tree-level expression to smaller scales, reaching $0.15\kMpc$ with a 5\% accuracy on the halo bispectrum monopole at redshift $z=0.55$ (to contrast $0.06\kMpc$ in the case of tree-level PT).
 A similar approach is adopted as well in \cite{GualdiGilMarinVerde2021} where the monopole and quadrupole of the power spectrum, bispectrum and integrated trispectrum are compared to simulations.

 Ref. \cite{HashimotoRaseraTaruya2017} goes beyond the tree-level expression presenting a one-loop PT model for the redshift-space {\em matter} bispectrum multipoles (but defined differently from \cite{ScoccimarroCouchmanFrieman1999}), including additional corrections along the lines of those introduced by \cite{TaruyaNishimichiSaito2010} for the power spectrum.
-The comparison with numerical simulations shows an agreement up to $k\sim 0.15$ - $0.2\kMpc$ depending on redshift and configuration shape while the corresponding tree-level approximation typically fails already around $k\sim 0.07$ - $0.08\kMpc$ for both the monopole and the quadrupole.
+The comparison with numerical simulations shows an agreement up to $k\sim 0.15$ - $0.2\kMpc$, with the maximum range of this agreement depending on the redshift of the sample and on the shape of the specific triangular configuration considered.
+On the other hand, the corresponding tree-level approximation typically fails already around $k\sim 0.07$ - $0.08\kMpc$ for both the monopole and the quadrupole.

-More recently, \cite{DAmicoEtal2020} re-analysed the BOSS bispectrum monopole, adopting a tree-level model up to $0.1\kMpc$, although no comparison with simulations or details on model validation are provided.
+More recently, \cite{DAmicoEtal2020} re-analysed the BOSS bispectrum monopole adopting a tree-level model up to $0.1\kMpc$, although no comparison with simulations or details on model validation are provided.
 A further analysis, extending the model to include one-loop corrections and corrections due to primordial non-Gaussianity is presented in \cite{DAmicoEtal2022A}.
 A comparison with large-volume simulations can be found instead, again for the monopole only, in \cite{IvanovEtal2021A} for measurements obtained from the very large simulation set already adopted for the challenge paper \cite{NishimichiEtal2020}, corresponding to a cumulative volume of 566$\cGpc$: in this case as well the reach of the tree-level expression is found to be $k_{\rm max}\sim 0.08\kMpc$.
 The same pipeline for the bispectrum monopole analysis is applied to the BOSS data in \cite{PhilcoxIvanov2022, CabassEtal2022A, CabassEtal2022B}.

 It appears that, despite the recent attention, tests of the redshift-space galaxy bispectrum model have been rather limited.
-In fact, current literature is for the most part focused on the bispectrum monopole with only partial assessments of higher-order multipoles predictions in PT.
+In fact, the current literature is for the most part focused on the bispectrum monopole with only partial assessments of higher-order multipoles predictions in PT.